tizisdeepan/To-Do-List/README.md

 |Reads|8 ms|11 ms|
 |Writes|45 ms|63 ms|
 |Deletes|1 ms|3 ms|

+In addition to being faster than SQLite operations, Room also offers reactive data flow directly from the data source to the ViewModels.
+This means that, Room can act as the Single Source Of Truth much more efficiently and changes are reflected on the UI through reactive programming via Kotlin Flows eliminating the need for a mediator

+## Scrolling Performance
+The project demonstrates several ways to improve the scroll performance in RecyclerView
+1. PagingAdapter: The RecyclerView adapter under Paging3 library is packed with features that allows us to manage pages of data (TaskListAdapter)
+2. DiffUtil: Asynchronous difference calculation between large datasets and withoug having to notify the changes to the RecyclerView manually (TaskDiffUtil)
+3. UI Model: The Task data from the data source is then converted into a TaskUI model in the ViewModel layer to eliminate doing heavy work in the onBindViewHolder methods which drastically improves the RecyclerView scroll performance

 ## Paging 3
 We are using Paging 3 for handling cache reads.
 Pagination is far more efficient than loading data as a whole from database when it comes to large amount of data.